osu-eesc/cms-docs/user-guide/docs/content-types/article.md

   - **Previously titled**: if the Article's title has changed, keep track of the old title here.
 This is to help people who may be searching for the old title.
   - **Content (required)**: the full article content
+  - **Show Pesticide Disclaimer**: if the article contains information about pesticides, check the appropriate box to display the standard pesticide disclaimer.
   - **Images**: images that go with the article.
 These will display in a column on the right-hand side of the article’s text.
   - **Tags (topic required)**: information about the article to help with display, sorting, search, and promotion.
 See below for more details.
   - **Teaser settings**: here, you can upload a thumbnail that will display in the article's teaser.
 If the thumbnail is empty, it will use the first image in the "images" field.
 If the "images" field is empty, it will use a default image based on the topic.
 There are also a number of description fields that are used for various purposes: